Hafnium (group)

-Hafnium (sometimes styled HAFNIUM) is a cyber espionage group, sometimes known as an advanced persistent threat, with alleged ties to the Chinese government.
+Hafnium (sometimes styled HAFNIUM; also called Silk Typhoon by Microsoft) is a cyber espionage group, sometimes known as an advanced persistent threat, with alleged ties to the Chinese government, particularly its Ministry of State Security.
 Hafnium is closely connected to APT40.

+History

 2021 Microsoft Exchange Server data breach

 Microsoft named Hafnium as the group responsible for the 2021 Microsoft Exchange Server data breach, and alleged they were "state-sponsored and operating out of China".
-According to Microsoft, they are based in China but primarily use United States-based virtual private servers, and have targeted "infectious disease researchers, law firms, higher education institutions, defense contractors, policy think tanks and NGOs".
+According to Microsoft, they are based in China but primarily use United States–based virtual private servers, and have targeted "infectious disease researchers, law firms, higher education institutions, defense contractors, policy think tanks and NGOs".

 In July 2021, UK foreign secretary Dominic Raab said the attack had been performed by "Chinese state-backed groups" linked to the Ministry of State Security (MSS).
 The Chinese government has denied responsibility for the 2021 Microsoft breach.

 The name "Hafnium" was assigned to the group by Microsoft, which publicly disclosed the group's activity on March 2, 2021.
 Microsoft described the group as "highly skilled and sophisticated".
 Hafnium is closely connected to APT40.